Wager Mutiny: Survivors of Cheap's group return to England

-By January 1742 (January 1743 in modern calendar, the year changed on 25 March in those days), as Bulkley was returning to Spithead, the four survivors of Cheap's group had spent seven months in Chacao.
+By January 1742 (January 1743 in the modern calendar, the year changed on 25 March in those days), as Bulkeley was returning to Spithead, the four survivors of Cheap's group had spent seven months in Chacao.
 Nominal prisoners of the local governor, they were allowed to live with local hosts and were left unmolested.
-The biggest obstacle in Byron's efforts to return to England began firstly with the old lady who initially looked after him (and her two daughters) in the countryside before his move to the town itself.
-All of the ladies were fond of Byron and became extremely reluctant to let him leave, successfully getting the governor to agree to Byron staying with them for a few extra weeks.
+The biggest obstacle in Byron's efforts to return to England began with the old lady who initially looked after him (and her two daughters) in the countryside before his move to the town itself.
+All the ladies were fond of Byron and became extremely reluctant to let him leave, successfully persuading the governor to allow him to stay with them for a few extra weeks.
 He finally left, amidst many tears.
-Once in Chacao, Byron was also offered the hand in marriage of the richest heiress in the town.
-Her beau said, although "her person was good, she could not be called a regular beauty", and this seems to have sealed her fate.
+Once in Chacao, Byron was also offered the hand in marriage of the richest heiress in the town, but he declined.
 On 2 January 1743, the group left on a ship bound for Valparaíso.
-Cheap and Hamilton removed to Santiago, as they were officers who had preserved their commissions; Byron and Campbell were unceremoniously jailed.
+Cheap and Hamilton removed to Santiago, as they were officers who had preserved their commissions; Byron and Campbell were jailed.

 Byron and Campbell were confined in a single cell infested with insects and placed on a starvation diet.
 Many locals visited their cell, paying officials for the privilege of looking at the 'terrible Englishmen', people they had heard much about, but never seen before.
 However, the harsh conditions moved not only their curious visitors but also the sentry at their cell door, who allowed food and money to be taken to them.
-Eventually Cheap's whole group made it to Santiago, where conditions were much better.
+Eventually, Cheap's whole group made it to Santiago, where conditions were much better.
 They stayed there on parole for the rest of 1743 and 1744.
 Exactly why becomes clearer in Campbell's account:

 The Spaniards are very proud, and dress extremely gay; particularly the women, who spend a great deal of money upon their persons and houses.
 They are a good sort of people, and very courteous to strangers.
 Their women are also fond of gentlemen from other countries, and of other nations."

-After two years, the group were offered passage on a ship to Spain; all agreed, except Campbell.
-He chose to travel overland with some Spanish naval officers to Buenos Aires and from there to connect to a different ship also bound for Spain.
-Campbell deeply resented Cheap's giving him less money in a cash allowance than he gave to Hamilton and Byron.
-Campbell was suspected to be edging toward marrying a Spanish colonial woman, which was against the rules of the Royal Navy at that time.
+After two years, the group was offered passage on a ship to Spain; all agreed, except Campbell.
+He chose to travel overland with some Spanish naval officers to Buenos Aires, and from there to connect with another ship also bound for Spain.
+Campbell deeply resented Cheap's giving him a lower cash allowance than he gave to Hamilton and Byron.
+Campbell was suspected of being edging toward marrying a Spanish colonial woman, which was against the rules of the Royal Navy at that time.
 Campbell was furious at this treatment.
 He wrote: